 Ecosystem and Climate Change Considerations

-Declines in IFC pre-fishery abundance in the 1990s is attributed to a reduction in SAS, changing ocean conditionsand , freshwater habitat alterations, and overexploitation (Bradford and Irvine 2000).
-While the severity and immediacy of these threats have not decreased substantially since then, limiting factors currently posing the greatest threat to IFC are 1) modifications to catchment surfaces, 2) varying freshwater conditions, and 3) varying ocean conditions.
-The effects of these threats are summarized by life stage in Table 7.
+Declines in IFC pre-fishery abundance in the 1990s is attributed to a reduction in SAS resulting from changing ocean conditions, freshwater habitat alterations, and overexploitation (Bradford and Irvine 2000).
+Although exploitation has decreased substantially, the severity and immediacy of the other threats have not decreased significantly since then, limiting factors currently posing the greatest threat to IFC are 1) urban development and forestry affecting catchment surfaces, 2) varying freshwater conditions, and 3) varying ocean conditions.
+The effects of these threats are summarized by life stage in Table 8.